nothrem/cli-ents/png/README.md

 This tool is based on APNG format and uses some of its features to optimize the PNG and save few more bytes.
 One of the features is using 7ZIP instead of zlib/deflate compression.

+If the ZopfliPNG is used, this tool does not make much sense because it's biggest advantage - more efficient 7zip compression - is overpowered by the much better zopfli compression.

 ### OptiPNG